 Information accessible to as many people as possible

-Independent and pluralist information
+Independent and multidisciplinary information

-Promoters and detractors of nanos exchange allegations in a passionate climate where societal, political and economic issues clash.
+Promoters and detractors of nanos exchange allegations in a passionate way where societal, political and economic issues clash.
 Our goal is to help ensure that all points of view are heard and to provide information for an informed debate – and then for everyone to form their own opinion and take action.